Find Cheap Auto Insurance Quotes in Los Angeles

 There are a few actions you can take to mitigate the impact of an accident.
 One route is to look for discounts.
 Taking defensive driving or safe driving courses could qualify you for a discount with your insurer.

 A proactive measure to explore is asking about your insurer’s accident forgiveness policy.
 Qualifications vary by company, but it will prevent your insurer from raising rates after an accident.

-Car insurance company with the best customer service
+Car insurance companies with the best customer service

 The cheapest policy isn’t always the best.
 When contacting insurance agents and comparing rates, drivers need to consider not only price but also customer service.
 Insurance companies with the best customer service typically have low wait times, quick responses, convenient call times and empathetic agents.

-The companies with the best customer service, measured by the frequency of customer complaints, are:
+The companies with the best customer service, measured by a ValuePenguin customer survey, are:

-Although AAA SoCal’s prices are closer to the city average, the company has a reputation for strong service.
-Many customers frequently cite a stress-free claims process and fast roadside assistance as some of the biggest selling points.
+Although State Farm’s prices are higher than the city average, the company has a reputation for strong service.

 Average cost of car insurance, by Los Angeles neighborhood